carnarez/astdocs/astdocs.md

 **Notes:**

-If the regular expression solution presented here (which works for *my* needs) does not fulfill your standards, it is pretty easy to clobber it:
+If the regular expression solution used here (which works for *my* needs) does not fulfill your standards, it is pretty easy to clobber it:

 ```python